sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  Objection—If it is said that the accurate definition of both is one and the same (then) the answer is—it is not so, as accurate definition has no parts.
 It is not proper to consider a modification of the mind which has no parts to be able to illuminate many things like a lamp.
 Due to a difference in parts it is possible for a lamp to illumine many things.
 But knowledge having parts is not accepted by others (the opponents).

  Moreover if one accepts that a single knowledge knows (ascertains) both at the same moment there will be the difficulty of the distinction between an action and an agent.
 That which is an ascertainment of both is an action.
-That which ascertains is an agent, (related to an action). “[na caikasmin yuktam](http://॑# "The reading available is “svapararūpāvadhāraṇam” whereas here it is “svaparobhayāvadhāraṇam”Similarly it is “kṣaṇikavādinah” in available texts whereas it is “kṣaṇavādino")”.Why (cannot there be cognition of both at the same time)?
+That which ascertains is an agent, (related to an action). “na caikasmin yuktam[^859]”.Why (cannot there be cognition of both at the same time)?
 It is said that in order to prove (the theory of) momentariness “yadbhavanam”= that which comes into being “saivakriyā tadeva ca kārakamityabhyupagamaḥ”(is the same as action, the same as the means related-to-an-action[^647]).

 [^647]: "Cf. bhāṣya under IV.
 20."

+[^859]: "The reading available is “svapararūpāvadhāraṇam” whereas here it is “svaparobhayāvadhāraṇam”Similarly it is “kṣaṇikavādinah” in available texts whereas it is “kṣaṇavādino"

  If there is a distinction between the action and means-related-to-an-action (agent) then there will be rejection by destroying (the theory of) momentariness.
 It is indeed through the means-related-to-an-action (agent) that the moment of action is established[^648].